automl/tabpfn-client/README.md

 It is a new TabPFN which we allow to handle up to 10K instances with up to 500 features.
 This TabPFN is not ensembled, we will put out improved and ensembled models soon.

+**For now, this version is the light version to save compute on our side, not the TabPFN (Fast) or TabPFN (Best-Q) which we presented at the Neurips Workshop.
+We will change this once we see our server is working stably.**

 **We release this to get feedback, if you encounter bugs or curiosities please create an issue or email me (samuelgabrielmuller (at) gmail com).**